 - Select Use Custom Databases to specify external databases. - 1.
-Enter the database host, database type, database name, username, and password for the database that you created when you set up the database. - b.
+Enter the database host, database type, database name, username, and password for the database that you created when you set up the database. - If you are adding the Oozie service, you can change your Oozie configuration to control when data is purged in order to improve performance, cut down on database disk usage, improve upgrade performance, or to keep the history for a longer period of time.
+See Configuring Oozie Data Purge Settings Using Cloudera Manager. - b.
 Click Test Connection to confirm that Cloudera Manager can communicate with the database using the information you have supplied.
-If the test succeeds in all cases, click Continue; otherwise check and correct the information you have provided for the database and then try the test again.
+If the test succeeds in all cases, click Continue; otherwise, check and correct the information you have provided for the database and then try the test again.
 (For some servers, if you are using the embedded database, you will see a message saying the database will be created at a later step in the installation process.)
-The Review Changes screen displays.

-5. Review the configuration changes to be applied.
+The Review Changes screen displays. - 5.
+Review the configuration changes to be applied.
 Confirm the settings entered for file system paths.
 The file paths required vary based on the services to be installed.
+If you chose to add the Sqoop service, indicate whether to use the default Derby database or the embedded PostgreSQL database.
+If the latter, type the database name, host, and user credentials that you specified when you created the database.